emilyfuhrman/datavis_design/2018_Fall/Studios/05_Building_Wind_Vector_Maps_in_R.md

 **_Based on a studio originally created by Ryan Lakritz_**

 This studio walks through the steps to create wind vector maps in R, using `ggplot2` and `plotly`. ggplot2 is a data visualization package based on Leland Wilkinson's _The Grammar of Graphics_, which describes a way of understanding the components of data-driven representations.
 Plotly is a library that enables the publication of interactive, web-based graphics.
+Install the latest version of R [here](https://mirror.aarnet.edu.au/pub/CRAN/).

 ### Installing libraries